France Through the Ages

-Discover the essence of French history as well as the richness of the culture and scenic beauty as you tour many World Heritage sites.
+Discover the essence of France—its rich history, culture, and scenic beauty—on this popular tour featuring many World Heritage sites.
 Explore the fortified medieval town of Carcassonne and the market town of Albi, including the museum showcasing works of Toulouse-Lautrec.
 In the breathtaking Dordogne, known for its rugged countryside and lovely villages, enter the famous caves at Lascaux II and visit the pilgrimage site of Rocamadour.

 Days 1-2 — Depart the U.S. for Toulouse